 Riding a Onewheel can be extremely dangerous with no protective gear.
 Mitigating the risk with proper protection ensures the safety of yourself and for the sport.
-If several fatal accidents occur, it could possibly arise legislation to ban Onewheels if they are deemed unsafe.
-This is the top 7 protective gear items that are recommended (some will vary for different climates):
+If several fatal accidents occur, it could possibly bring in legislation to ban Onewheels if they are deemed unsafe.
+These are the top 8 protective gear items that are recommended (some will vary for different climates):

 Full Face Helmets For Trail Riding Onewheels